 Colligan wood lies in a beautiful scenic valley through which the River Colligan flows and enters the sea at Dungarvan Bay, just 10 minutes from Gold Coast Golf Resort Hotel.
 There are steep wooded glens on each side of the river.
 Norway spruce, Western hemlock, Japanese larch, Sitka spruce, oak, ash, beech, maple and birch are the main tree species here.

 Coumduala Loop Walk (Comeraghs)

-The Coumduala Loop Walk is a Fáilte Ireland National Looped Walking Trail, just 40 minutes from Gold Coast Golf Resort Hotel.
+The Coumduala Loop Walk is a Fáilte Ireland National Looped Walking Trail, just 40 minutes from Gold Coast Resort Dungarvan.
 The trail is waymarked with purple markers, the purple route.
 This is the most difficult and the longest of the four waymarked Nire Valley walking trails.
 On this trail, you will see Coumlara, a hollow with no lake as well as panoramic views of the surrounding counties from The Gap.

 In addition to these, this trail leads you up part of the Knockanaffrin Ridge to a viewing platform over Coumduala.
 If visibility is clear you will also see the high peak of Slievenamon meaning "The Mountain of Women".

 Cunnigar / An Coinigéar Walk